This Fact Sheet is not relevant in your region

 A main advantage of a basic bank account is that this type of account has no fees attached to it.
 As basic bank accounts do not provide an overdraft facility, you won’t be charged interest on the account and fees are not added for returned direct debits or standing orders.

 Since September 2016, the largest banks have been required to offer feefree basic bank accounts.
-These include Barclays, Santander, Royal Bank of Scotland (including NatWest), HSBC, Nationwide, Cooperative, Lloyds (including Halifax and Bank of Scotland), TSB, Clydesdale and Yorkshire Bank.
+These include Barclays, Santander, Royal Bank of Scotland (including NatWest), HSBC, Nationwide, Co-operative Bank, Lloyds (including Halifax and Bank of Scotland), TSB and Virgin Money (including Clydesdale and Yorkshire Bank).

 A fee-free bank account with the above banks will usually have fewer features than a current account, but you can still do the majority of things that you would need to.
 This includes the following.